getcarina/getcarina.com/_posts/2015-12-04-weekly-news-docker-sock-letsencrypt.md

 We're Let's Encrypted!
 ```

 That's it!
 You now have encryption set up for a site!
-You'll need to renew the
+You will need to renew the
 certificates every 90 days, which is worth another post.

 ### Clean up

-While not necessary, you can go ahead and delete the docker image for letsencrypt
+Although not necessary, you can delete the docker image for Let's Encrypt
-now that you have the certs:
+now that you have the certificates:

 ```bash
 $ docker rmi quay.io/letsencrypt/letsencrypt:latest